FatihSahin/test-flask/README.md

 ```
 ## How will I send proper TestFlask HttpHeaders to determine testing mode?

-There are four http header that TestFlask looks up to determine how to store your intercepted request &response
+There are four http headers that TestFlask looks up to determine how to store your intercepted request & response.

 Http Header  | Description
 ------------ | -------------